Constitution and Bylaws

 (2) Non-Resident Membership: Any physician who has the major portion of his/her practice in an area of the State of Ohio outside of Northern Ohio and who is of good professional standing and meets the criteria as outlined in Article I, Section 1, of these Bylaws may qualify as a non-resident member.
 Non-resident members may serve on committees as determined by the President and approved by the Board of Directors.

-(3) Allied Membership; Qualifications: An Allied Member shall be one of the following: (A) A physician who resides or is employed in Northern Ohio who may or may not be licensed in Ohio and who is not actively practicing medicine; or, upon invitation, a person holding a Ph.D. degree or its equivalent working in the field allied to medicine, (B) a full-time teacher of medicine of the arts and sciences allied to medicine who is not a holder of a degree of Doctor of Medicine or Bachelor of Medicine, (C) a Doctor of Medicine not fully licensed to practice medicine in Ohio who is engaged in Ohio in research, public health, or administrative medicine; or (D) a podiatrist/dentist that is not part of a corporate/group membership category of the AMCNO.
+(3) Allied Membership: Qualifications - An Allied Member shall be one of the following: (A) A physician who resides or is employed in Northern Ohio who may or may not be licensed in Ohio and who is not actively practicing medicine; or, upon invitation, a person holding a Ph.D. degree or its equivalent working in the field allied to medicine, (B) a full-time teacher of medicine of the arts and sciences allied to medicine who is not a holder of a degree of Doctor of Medicine or Bachelor of Medicine, or (C) a Doctor of Medicine not fully licensed to practice medicine in Ohio who is engaged in Ohio in research, public health, or administrative medicine.
 These individuals are eligible to become members of the AMCNO upon application and approval by the Membership Committee of the AMCNO.

-(4) Physician-in-Training: A graduate in medicine or osteopathic medicine serving on a full-time basis in an American Medical Association-approved internship, residency, or fellowship in a hospital in Northern Ohio.
+(4) Physician-in-Training: A graduate in medicine or osteopathic medicine serving on a full-time basis in an AMA-approved internship, residency, or fellowship in a hospital in Northern Ohio.
 Physicians-in-training may sit on the Board with vote or AMCNO committees with vote at the discretion of the President.

 (5) Medical Student Membership: Student Members shall consist of those students in good standing who are pursuing the diploma of Doctor of Medicine or Doctor of Osteopathy in an approved medical or osteopathic college or institution in Ohio.
 Medical students may sit on the Board with vote or AMCNO committees with vote at the discretion of the President.